My music seeks the spaces between the place of potential, of light and essence. It creates a particular sound world, inspired by everything around me.

 Eloise has performed in a diverse range of artistic ventures, from playing the cello and shakuhachi at festivals in Armenia and Lithuania, to collaborating with choreographers at Phoenix Dance Theatre.
 More recently she created and performed the music for Hiraeth– a piece for four dancers, cello, voice and electronics, and collaborated with Agaeng player Yoona Kim and dancer Yanghee Lee for a performance at Hwaeom Buddhist Temple in Korea.
 As a cellist/vocalist she performs with Les Mignonettes, a new trio specialising in original compositions and contemporary arrangements of folk music from around Europe.

-2018 will see the premieres of two new works, a viola concerto to be performed by Jenny Lewisohn, and a commission for the Setúbal Festival in Portugal.
+2018 will see the premieres of three new works, a viola concerto to be performed by Jenny Lewisohn, an LSO commission for the Setúbal Festival in Portugal, and a new piece for the Berkeley Ensemble.